 Interpretation in museums as a tool for strengthening the social community

+Add: introduction with structure and declaring the topic

+Add: Literature

 What is social community and how to strengthen social communities in the museum?

-When we think about social communities, we think first about ethnicity, nationality but there are different age categories, people with different jobs, social backgrounds, education and so on, that also count as a social community.
+When we think about social communities, we think first about ethnicity, nationality but there are different age categories, people with different jobs, social backgrounds, education and so on, that also belong to various social communities.
 They think differently, have different experiences and demands.
 How can we strengthen these different communities?

 Our idea is first to bring them to the museum because there are communities that do not usually go to museums.
 How to motivate them to visit museums?
 We think, that it can be useful to hire people from different and specific social communities.
 Even seeing these people in the museum can motivate someone from the same community to try visiting the museum.
 We can also use the person from the specific community as a “guide” for us to learn more about the community.